Sunshine Fest 2025

 • Allan Blutstein, Argus Insight

-• Mike Howell, Heritage Foundation
+• Mike Howell, The Oversight Project

 • Raul Pinto, American Immigration Council

-• Anne Weismann, Citizens for Responsibility and Ethics in Washington
+• Anne Weismann, George Washington University

 Vexatious Requests